vahid91630/-crm-batis-final/README.md

-# crm-batis-final
+# CRM Telegram Bot

- CRM project with Telegram bot
+A simple CRM bot using Telegram and Python.